Early Years Curriculum

 - Expressive arts and design

 The curriculum for the Early Years Foundation Stage should underpin all future learning by supporting, fostering, promoting and developing children’s positive attitudes towards their learning.
 We also place a great emphasis on developing children’s learning through creativity and their own interests.
 We employ an artist in school and during the year all children will have the opportunity to work with a range of artists, including musicians, potters, storytellers and dancers.
 Many of our staff have visited the pre-schools in Reggio Emilia, Italy and have been inspired and influenced by their philosophy which places the child at the centre of their learning.

-Well planned play both indoors and outdoors is a key way in which young children learn with enjoyment and challenge.
+A well planned environment, both indoors and outdoors is a key way in which young children learn with enjoyment and challenge.

 Through these first hand activities, based on play, we will help your child to develop: confidence, concentration, co-operation, curiosity, creativity, independence, self- esteem, the ability to communicate and an enthusiasm and enjoyment for learning.